-To find out more about Parenting Apart
+To find out more about parenting apart contact us

 We’d been married for 15 years when we decided to get divorced.
 Things had been going wrong for a few years but we had hung on for the sake of our kids 14, 10 and 7 years old.
 Making the decision to separate was terrifying.
 I wasn’t sure how we’d all cope, but living in an unhappy marriage was no life for any of us.